ISUCON10 was held, and I participated. It was my second time participating in ISUCON after two years.

 - Reviewed the preliminary manual and regulations

-- We were able to connect using the key registered on GitHub.
-A bastion server was provided this time.
+- I was able to connect using the key registered on GitHub.
+This time, a bastion server was provided.

 - Checked processes